Shabb03/Votegrity/docs/proposal/proposal.md

 > Blockchain is a completely new concept for us so we will have to research many concepts as we develop the system and its requirements
 >
-> (Rishab): Node.js and Vue.js are new programming languages for me so I will have to learn them before developing the system
+> Learning new languages Solidity, Node.js and Vue.js as well as the use of new libraries / frameworks

 ### Breakdown of work